$17K

 Suburban Republican Women: The 2026 Swing Target

 Democratic strategists view suburban Republican-leaning women — particularly in key House districts in New Jersey, Virginia, Arizona, Georgia, and Pennsylvania — as the primary persuasion target for childcare and paid leave messaging.
 This demographic typically identifies as Republican on economic and values grounds, but is not ideologically opposed to government programs that address concrete family economic needs.
 Polling shows this group supports federal childcare subsidies at rates 15-20 points higher than Republican men, and their personal experience of the $17,000/year problem makes the issue less abstract.
-In 2022 and 2024, abortion was the dominant issue driving suburban women toward Democrats.
+In 2022 and 2024, abortion was the dominant issue driving suburban voters toward Democrats.
 In 2026, absent a major abortion catalyst, economic security issues — childcare, healthcare costs, housing — are the likeliest substitute.
 Whether Democrats can make the case effectively before November is the central strategic question.

 Frequently Asked Questions